OmdenaAI/hyderabad-india-chapter-patients-chatbot/src/tasks/task-4-data-visualizations/README.md

 3. Source files used were Final1.csv and Sentiment_Analysis.csv

-4.Created an extract of the data to fetch relavant information when uploaded to public domain.
+4. Created an extract of the data to fetch relavant information when uploaded to public domain.

 5. Used GIF images to represent the Health Conditions and Sentiments.